 “And where ya comin’ from Brian?
 How’d ya get ta Tucson.”

 “Came in on a train this mornin’ from Phoenix…was with three other Dirty Kids, but I they stayed behind…they got too fucked up last night under a bridge.”

 “Pfff…trains ya say.
 I got my fair share, 30 or so…where ya headed Brian?”

 “Alabama to see my wife, think ima continue ridin’ the rails til Birmingham, figure it out from there.”

-“Dunno Star…much as I ppreciate the offer…I’m tryna get there as soon as I can…three days is a while.”
+“Dunno Star…much as I appreciate the offer…I’m tryna get there sooner…”

 “Wwell…ride…lleaves…rride…leaves tonight.
 If I…if I could jjust…get ahhold of this fuccckface…he probly…he probly…tripppin’ his face off…Went ta New Mmexico…hiccup…earlierr tah-day…to gget…acid…he’s def tripppin’ face.
 Sposed ta be hereee.”

 “Thanks for the offer bro, but I think ima just keep ridin’.”